javierp183/sAtools/README.md

 # sAtools
 The following nodejs application ( under development ) has been created just to provide minimal information about the status of most common automation tools such as Chef, Ansible and Puppet.

+The information has been uploaded manually to the RedisDB, so i belive in the next version i will add the possibility to load the status of the tool directly from automation tools to the DB.

 * Requirements: nodejs, npm & RedisDB